mhsdesign/MhsDesign.EelSelfAwareObjects/Readme.md

 Since EEL can only be written in single expressions (which is fine - as we don't need a full-blown language), it can sometimes get to compressed, and one ends up with one line were many EEL helpers are used.
 I think it would be fun to have a way to variables and even extract closures.

-May I present: When you mix Python + Javascript + EEL, you got:
+May I present: When you mix Python + Javascript + EEL, you get:

 ```ts
 root = ${proxy({